 Taste: Toffee and chocolate covered raisins.
 Oak tannin and woody spice.
 Digestive biscuits.
 Orange zest.
 Pepper.
 Caramel.

-Value for Money: Official bottlings of Glenrothes have fallen a little short in my past experience but the cask strength indie versions I’ve come across have been of a high standard and thankfully, this one is no different.
+Thoughts: Official bottlings of Glenrothes have fallen a little short in my past experience but the cask strength indie versions I’ve come across have been of a high standard and thankfully, this one is the same.
 Even at £70 a bottle it seems a good buy.

 A sumptuous, complex and evolving dram.
 It’s weighty and robust yet despite prominent sherry it never becomes one-dimensional.
 Comforting, warming and extremely satisfying with a finish that lingers for days.
 Great stuff.